Petty Cash Fund Procedure

 - Custodians are required to reconcile daily, weekly, or monthly, depending upon the amount of activity involved and the dollar amount of the fund.
 The Petty Cash Reconciliation Log offers the recommended format for performing the reconcilement.

-- The custodian must maintain appropriate records on a daily basis, as this petty cash fund is subject to audits at any time by the Controller’s Office, the Internal Auditors, and State Auditors.
+- The custodian must maintain appropriate records on a daily basis, as this petty cash fund is subject to audits at any time, with or without notice, by the Controller’s Office, the Internal Auditors, and State Auditors.

 Establishing a Petty Cash Fund